Agentic AI Explained: The Next Big Shift After ChatGPT

 The Technology Behind Agentic AI

-Agentic AI is built on large language models but adds structured layers:
+Agentic AI doesn’t require new fundamental breakthroughs.
+It’s built on large language models with structured layers added around them:

-Model context and instructions: The agent is given a system prompt that defines its role, capabilities, and constraints.
+Model context and instructions: The agent receives a system prompt defining its role, capabilities, and constraints.

-Tool definitions: The agent has access to defined tools with clear descriptions of what each tool does, what inputs it needs, and what outputs it produces.
+Tool definitions: Each tool an agent can access has a clear description of what it does, what inputs it needs, and what outputs it produces.

-Orchestration logic: Frameworks like LangChain, LlamaIndex, AutoGen, and Microsoft’s agent frameworks provide the infrastructure for coordinating agent actions.
+Orchestration logic: Frameworks like LangChain, LlamaIndex, AutoGen, and Microsoft’s agent frameworks handle coordination of agent actions and multi-step task completion.

 Memory systems: Agents need ways to store and retrieve context, preferences, and history.
 This includes vector databases for semantic search and structured stores for user preferences.